SethFusion/Vanilla-Fusion/README.md

 # Welcome to Vanilla Fusion!
 ## What is this?

-A vanilla-esque mod for Balatro currently featuring 30 jokers and 1 spectral card.
+A vanilla-_focused_ mod for Balatro currently featuring 30 jokers and 1 spectral card.

 ## Why is this?